-As at 31 December 2020, the Net Asset Value ("NAV") of the Company was US\$11.8m compared with US\$14.2m at 31 December 2019.
-The Company received two dividends from its investment in AEI during the year, which allowed it to make distributions to Shareholders of US\$1.38m in June 2020 and of US\$9.9m in January 2021.
-The NAV per share was US\$2.69 as at 31 December 2020, down from US\$2.89 at the end of 2019.
+As at 31 December 2021, the Net Asset Value ("NAV") of the Company was US\$25.2m compared with US\$11.8m at 31 December 2020.
+Refinancing proceeds as well as dividends from AEI, and sale proceeds of some residual Indian holdings allowed the Company to make distributions to Shareholders of US\$9.9m in January 2021 and of US\$2.1m in November 2021.
+The NAV per share was US\$38.65 as at 31 December 2021, up from US\$2.69 at the end of 2020.

-The main detractors to performance were the markdowns in the values of GZI and of the smaller holdings in India as a result of the effects of COVID-19 on their operations.
+The main contributors to performance were the sale and listing on the NASDAQ of Microvast via a Special Purpose Acquisition Company (SPAC); the refinancing and operating performance of AEI; and the sales of GZI and ZIM Laboratories at premiums to their last book values.
 Further details on these and the other underlying exposures of the Company are given in the Investment Manager's Report.